kingparra/hpfp/08_-_recursion/notes.rst

 This section describes how the author would come up with a Fibonacci function in Haskell.
 I wasn't able to understand the reasoning process, here.
 So it's completely useless.
 Shit.

+Consider the types.
+Writing a type signature involves determining what the input and output of the function should be.

+Consider the base case.
+The base case is the non-recursive part of your function.
+Think about what cases can be solved without further problem decomposition.

+Consider the arguments.
+The arguments represent things that change.
+What do you need to change in order to progress towards the base case?

+Consider the recursion.
+How do you want to call your function?
+Are you using multiple calls at once, or a direct call, or indirect calls?
+Do you use a nested function to process some arguments internally?

 8.5 Integral division from scratch
 ----------------------------------